sanketbisne/kustomize/kustomize-example-3/Example3-Readme.md

 Kustomize Common Transformers
+- namespace
+- Prefix and Suffix
+- Common Labels and Annotations

 Suppose we have a 10 environments which have deployment.yaml file and service.yaml file and we want to apply some common configuration like labels=prod,or prefix or suffix ,annotations or namespaces.